 How is MS diagnosed?

 When MS is considered as a potential diagnosis, an individual’s medical history and neurological exam are the mainstay.
 With that, a diagnosis of MS must include evidence of disease activity separated in time (lesions that formed at different points in time) and space (lesions in at least two separate areas of the central nervous system).

 The diagnosis of MS is one made only once other potential causes for symptoms have been ruled out.

 To learn more about MS diagnosis, please visit the DIAGNOSING MS section of this website.

 What are disease-modifying therapies (DMT)?

 Disease modifying therapies (DMTs) target the immune system in different ways to block the immune attack against myelin.
-The goal of DMTs is to counter an overactive immune system, helping to prevent inflammation and damage to slow the progression of MS. Several DMT treatment options are available, and treatment goals should involve disease, lifestyle and medical considerations.
+The goal of DMTs is to counter an overactive immune system, helping to prevent inflammation and damage to slow the progression of disability in MS. Several DMT treatment options are available, and treatment goals should involve disease, lifestyle and medical considerations.

 How does MS progress over time?

 Research shows that MS continues to progress, even when a person is not having relapses.